Towards Inducing Long-Context Abilities in Multilingual Neural Machine Translation Models: Methodology

 \subsubsection{Train set}

-\paragraph{Fine-tuning} For maximum performance gains for our models, we choose a high-quality mixture of seen and unseen distributions for our training data.
-To this end, for the seen distribution, we select the BPCC-Seed, which is a high-quality human-verified subset BPCC.
-This subset consists of X pairs, and has shown to be effective in improving model performance \cite{gala2023indictrans}.
-As for the unseen distribution, we sample the top 150K pairs for each language from the BackTranslation (BPCC-BT) subset of BPCC based on the provided LASER \cite{nllbteam2022} or LaBSE \cite{feng-etal-2022-language} cosine-similarity scores.
+For maximum performance gains for our models, we choose a high-quality mixture of seen and unseen distributions for our training data.
+To this end, for the seen distribution, we select the \textsc{BPCC-Seed}, which is a high-quality human-verified subset of \textsc{BPCC} (\textsc{Bharat Parallel Corpus Collection}), and has shown to be effective in improving model performance \cite{gala2023indictrans}.
+As for the unseen distribution, we sample the top 150K pairs for each language from the BackTranslation (\textsc{BPCC-BT}) subset of \textsc{BPCC} based on the provided \textsc{LASER} \cite{nllbteam2022} or \textsc{LaBSE} \cite{feng-etal-2022-language} cosine-similarity scores\footnote{whichever was available for that language}.
 In case similarity scores are unavailable for a translation pair, a random sample was chosen.
-Additionally, for the unseen data, we also include the Asian Language Treebank\footnote{\url{https://www2.nict.go.jp/astrec-att/member/mutiyama/ALT}} (ALT) Corpus \cite{7918974} which contains long-context translation pairs for Hindi and Bengali, and the CoPara Aligned corpus \cite{e-etal-2023-copara}, which contains document-level translation pairs for 4 Dravidian languages, Telugu, Kannada, Malayalam and Tamil.
-Overall, our train set consists of 4.45M and 3.46M translation pairs across 22 languages in the X-En and En-X directions respectively.
+Additionally, for the unseen data, we also include the \textsc{Asian Language Treebank} (\alt) Corpus \cite{7918974}, and the \textsc{CoPara Aligned corpus} \cite{e-etal-2023-copara}, which contains document-level translation pairs for four Dravidian languages, Telugu, Kannada, Malayalam and Tamil.
+The overall statistics of the dataset is available in \cref{tab:train_data}.

-\paragraph{Training} We combine the fine-tuning data prepared above with the training data of the IT2 distilled models as described in \citet{gala2023indictrans}, to create 114.09M and 113.10M translation pairs for the X-En and En-X directions, respectively.